PaeyMoopy/PlexMate/docs/webhook-setup.md

 # Webhook Setup Guide for PlexMate

-This guide explains how to set up webhooks in Sonarr, Radarr, and Tautulli to work with the PlexMate bot and enable the statistics dashboard functionality.
+This guide explains how to set up the required API connections and webhooks for PlexMate.

 ## Prerequisites